 Acoustic Neuroma Facts

-Acoustic neuromas are benign (not cancerous) tumors.
-Although they are called acoustic neuromas, they are not tumors of the acoustic nerve.
+Acoustic neuroma is a benign (not cancerous) tumor.
+Although called acoustic neuroma, they are not tumors of the acoustic nerve.
 They begin in the Schwann cells of the vestibular nerve, which is associated with balance.

-Recent studies have shown that more acoustic neuromas are being diagnosed.
+Recent studies have shown that more cases of acoustic neuroma are being diagnosed.
 This may be due partly to advances in MRI scanning.

 The tumors usually grow slowly and do not spread through the body.
 They generally affect hearing, balance and facial nerves.
-Although acoustic neuromas are not cancer, they can be dangerous if they grow large and press against the brainstem or brain.
+Although acoustic neuroma is not cancer, tumors can be dangerous if they grow large and press against the brainstem or brain.

 If you have been diagnosed with acoustic neuroma, it is important to be seen by expert doctors.
 Call 1-877-632-6789 to make an appointment or request an appointment online.